adam4321/Quiz-Soft/README.md

 Software Quiz group project for Oregon State University.
 It is intended to replace Survey Monkey as a tool to email quizzes to job applicants.
+The team members are Adam Wright, Kevin Hill, and Adam Slusser.

-It can be run by cloning the project and then setting up the necessary Google Oauth2 credentials in the GCP dashboard and adding those credentials in a file called credentials.js.
+It can be run by cloning the project and then setting up the necessary Google and Facebook Oauth2 credentials in the GCP and Facebook developer dashboards and a connection to a MongoDb Atlas database and then adding those credentials in a file called credentials.js.

 Then just call 'npm install' and call 'node app.js'!